shadouJ/lessons/README.md

 * Improve the responsive design for 22 finished lessons
 * Integrate the 22 lessons into the project.

-## Project Tech Stack
+## Intro to project
-Maths300 app is created by Vue CLI and uses the following techs.
+This project is created by Vue CLI and uses the following techs.
 * Javascript(ES6)
 * Vue
 * Vue Router